kch/strop/README.md

 - Build options from parsing help text, instead of the other way around
 - Pattern matching for result processing (with `case`/`in …`)
+- Short, single-file implementation: easy to read and modify

 ## Core workflow